Stedi-Demos/scheduled-sftp-poller/README.md

 ### Scheduled invocation

-#### Configure your Stedi API Key
+The repo includes a [scheduler GitHub action](./.github/workflows/scheduler.yaml) which can be used to invoke the function automatically on a scheduled basis.
+In order to enable the scheduled function executions, you will need to complete the following steps:

-The function is configured to be invoked automatically via the [scheduler GitHub action](./.github/workflows/scheduler.yaml).
-In order for the workflow to be able to successfully invoke the `sftp-external-poller` Stedi function, the workflow needs to provide your `STEDI_API_KEY`, as an environment variable to the script that invokes the function.
-Create a new [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=webui#creating-encrypted-secrets-for-a-repository) in your forked repo named `STEDI_API_KEY` and save the value of your API key as the secret value.
+1. Create a new [repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=webui#creating-encrypted-secrets-for-a-repository) in your forked repo named `STEDI_API_KEY` and save the value of your API key as the secret value.
+This secret is referenced within the workflow and is passed as an environment variable to the script that invokes the `sftp-external-poller` Stedi function in your account.

+1. Enable the workflow to run in your forked repo.
+For security puposes, GitHub requires that you explicitly enable workflows that are copied over when a repo is forked.
+In your forked repo, click the `Actions` tab, and click the button to enable workflow runs.

 #### Change invocation schedule
 To change the schedule for invoking the SFTP poller, you can modify the `cron` attribute of the schedule in accordance with the [GitHub documentation for workflow schedules](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).
 After making changes to the workflow definition, be sure to commit the changes and push them to your forked repo.